9 Things You Need to Know About 'Center Stage' for Your Next Binge-Watch

 1. Film debut:

 This was the first film ever for stars Amanda Schull, who played Jody Sawyer, and Zoe Saldana, who played Eva.
 Both of them have gone on to great success after the film's release.
-Amanda is currently a series regular on Suits and Zoe is filming the Avatar franchise films right now.
+Amanda was a series regular on Suits and Zoe recently worked on the Avatar franchise films.

 The film hired four professional dancers — Amanda Schull from San Francisco Ballet and Ethan Stiefel, Julie Kent and Sascha Radetsky from the American Ballet Theatre.
 Zoe Saldana trained in her youth at ECOS Espacio de Danza Academy and Ilia Kulik was a gold-medal-winning Olympian in figure skating.
 A dance double was used for Susan May Pratt.